Welcome to Educircles.org!

 So, while school can be a great opportunity for teachers to “deliver the curriculum,” it’s also a great opportunity for us to build character and to develop 21st century learning skills in our students.

-After all, one day our students and children will graduate for school, leave the nest and head out into the world.
+One day, our students and children will graduate, leave the nest and head out into the world.

 - They won’t always have a teacher or parent that will simply give them the answer.